 Poverty and children’s experience of loneliness

-Although some of the children interviewed as part of the survey reported that their loneliness was connected to not having the material possessions that other children have (new trainers, phone etc), the report suggests that loneliness linked to relative poverty is more complex than simply not having enough material possessions.
+Although some of the children interviewed as part of the survey reported that their loneliness was connected to not having the material possessions that other children have (new trainers, phones etc), the report suggests that loneliness linked to relative poverty is more complex than simply not having enough material possessions.

 The importance of autonomy in a child’s life

-Significantly the report highlights the important of children's autonomy, defined as the amount of choice they have in life.
+Significantly, the report highlights the importance of children's autonomy, defined as the amount of choice they have in life.
 When this factor is considered, satisfaction with material possessions no longer features as a factor in relation to loneliness.
 Children who experience low satisfaction with the amount of choice they have in life are 4 times more likely to report feeling lonely than children who report high levels of satisfaction with their autonomy.

 The importance of healthy relationships in a child’s life

 As would be expected, children who have low contentment with their relationships with friends are significantly (7 times) more likely to report feeling lonely than those who are content with their relationships.
-The main adult parent / carer's life satisfaction is significantly associated with children's reporting of loneliness.
+The main adult parent/carer's life satisfaction is significantly associated with children's reporting of loneliness.

-Further research needed on children and loneliness
+Further research is needed on children and loneliness

 - More research is needed on the connection between loneliness in children and the development of mental health problems